OdiwuorBen/SQL_Project_Data_Job_Analysis/README.md

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills streamlining others work to find optimal jobs.

-Data hails from [SQL Course](/https://lukebarousse.com/sql/).
+Data hails from [datanerd.tech](https://www.datanerd.tech).
 It is packed with insights on job titles, salaries, locations and essential skills.
 ### The questions I wanted to answer through my SQL queries were:
 1. What are the top-paying data analyst jobs?
 2. What skillls are required for these top paying jobs?